 - Disable the Windows 10 Paging File.
 It is often recommended if you have a significant amount of RAM to extend the lifespan of SSDs and similar things.
-I would not do this: first of all, with a high probability there will be no performance gain, and some apps may not run at all without the Paging File, even if you have 32 GB of RAM.
-At the same time, if you are a novice user, you may not even understand why, in fact, they do not start.
+I would not do this: first of all, with a high probability, there will be no performance gain, and some apps may not run without the Paging File, even if you have 32 GB of RAM.
+At the same time, if you are a novice user, you may not even understand why they do not start.

 - Constantly “clean your PC from junk files.”
-Some clean up the browser’s cache on a daily basis or with automatic tools, clean the registry, and temporary files using CCleaner and similar apps.
-Although the use of such utilities can be useful and convenient, your actions may not always lead to the desired result – you need to understand what is being done.
-For example, clearing the browser cache is needed only for problems that, in theory, can be solved with it.
-By itself, the cache in browsers is designed specifically to speed up the loading of pages and it actually speeds them up.
+Some clean up the browser’s cache daily or with automatic tools and clean the registry and temporary files using CCleaner and similar apps.
+Although using such utilities can be useful and convenient, your actions may not always lead to the desired result – you need to understand what is being done.
+For example, clearing the browser cache is needed only for problems that, in theory, can be solved.
+By itself, the cache in browsers is designed specifically to speed up the loading of pages and speeds them up.

 - Disable unnecessary Windows 10 services.
 Same as with the Paging File, especially if you are not very good at it – when there is a problem with the Internet, an app or something else, you may not understand or remember that it was caused by the absence of once disconnected “unnecessary” service.